Opelika Estate Planning Law Firm

 As you may imagine, this is both expensive and stressful for family members who are grieving the loss of a loved one.
 However, Alabama law does allow some estates to bypass the standard probate process.
 If the estate is worth $34,611 or less, family members may opt for summary distribution.

-Please note that this amount changes each year to account for changes in the Consumer Price Index.
+Please note that this amount to account for changes in the Consumer Price Index.
 A close family member must file for probate for the estate, and there is a 30-day waiting period before you can ask the court to close the estate.

 How Haygood, Cleveland, Pierce, Thompson & Short Can Help You